Hanzo Build Guide “Ryuu ga waga teki wo kurau!”

 SituationalThe Basic Attack Build takes Talents that dramatically improve Hanzo's sustained damage.
 As with any ranged Basic Attack strategy, you want to position yourself near maximum range while delivering Basic Attacks to enemy Heroes.

-Sharpened Arrowheads is an excellent way to enhance your damage,
+Sharpened Arrowheads is an easier yet

 Giant Slayer works very well against enemy Tanks with large health pools.